-So this morning when I anticipated a quick edit I looked in vain for any trace of yesterday’s work.
+This morning when I anticipated a quick edit I looked in vain for any trace of yesterday’s work.
 Zilch.
-The crazy thing is that on a separate page, late on in the evening, I’d added a couple of snowdrops to my mid season list (yet to be published) and managed to save that tiny update.
+The crazy thing is that on a separate page, late on in the evening, I’d added a couple of snowdrops to my mid-season list – still to be published – and managed to save that tiny update.
 So, deep breath, this will be a complete post rewrite, but today is SUNNY.
-So it will have to wait.
-And perhaps in the context of this post, and its theme of patient long term effort, it’s rather appropriate.
-It began, I think, something like this….)
+So, it will have to wait.
+And perhaps in the context of this post, and its theme of patient long term effort, it’s rather appropriate).

 “The soul needs to look out at things and find rest and peace and beauty in the things that the eyes are seeing.
 I think that’s a need.
 It’s a need as much as having a roof over your head and food in your stomach”.

-By chance I’d happened to catch the beginning of Desert Island Discs (D.I.D) last week, with Anna Pavord as castaway, and although I can’t recall reading any of her gardening writings, I knew she was a heavyweight and stayed to listen to the whole radio programme.
+By chance I’d happened to catch the beginning of BBC Radio 4’s Desert Island Discs (D.I.D) last week, with Anna Pavord as the castaway, and although I can’t recall reading any of her gardening writings, I knew she was a heavyweight and stayed to listen to the whole radio programme.

-The second piece was chosen by her to remind her of her childhood growing up around Abergavenny in South East Wales, where the sounds of male voice choirs were a constant feature in village life in some of the valley communities.
-Interestingly she chose a recording of the wonderful hymn “How Great Thou Art”, (Mor Fawr Wyt Ti) sung in a Welsh translation by Cor Orpheus Treforys (Morriston Orpheus Choir).
+Her second piece was chosen to remind her of her childhood growing up around Abergavenny in South East Wales, where the sounds of male voice choirs were a constant feature in village life in some of the valley communities.
+Interestingly she chose a recording of the wonderful hymn “How Great Thou Art” (Mor Fawr Wyt Ti), sung in a Welsh translation by Cor Orpheus Treforys (Morriston Orpheus Choir).

-But hearing this Welsh version jogged my memory, about the power of Welsh Male Voice Choir singing.
-So I dug out the CD recording we’d made at Gelli Uchaf, way back in 2008, by Cor Meibion Llanymyddyfri (The Llandovery Male Voice Choir.).
-This was part of what was meant to be a creative triptych of mine up here – my DVD ROM moth project, recordings of the Dawn Chorus made here, and the very human sounds of a local male voice choir.
+But hearing this Welsh version jogged my memory, about the power of Welsh male voice choir singing.
+So I dug out the CD recording we’d made at Gelli Uchaf, way back in 2008, by Cor Meibion Llanymyddyfri (The Llandovery Male Voice Choir).
+This was part of what was meant to be a creative triptych of mine up here – my “In a Different Light DVD ROM moth project, recordings of the Dawn Chorus made here, and the very human sounds of a local male voice choir.
 At that point the choir had never made a recording in their 60 year history, so plans were made, songs chosen (mainly Welsh) and rehearsed, a day booked, a sound engineer hired, copyrights paid for, and on a typically wet day, the 30 strong choir, incredibly smart in their finery, together with conductor and pianist crammed into the big room in our longhouse.
-Fiona, as always, worked wonders with the art work, and you’ll see that “How Great Thou Art” was indeed one of the selections – though sung in English as a solo by Alun Davies, a local sheep farmer, and recorded whilst the rest of the choir had squeezed into the Gegin (kitchen) for lunch.
+Fiona, as always, worked wonders with the art work, and you’ll see that “How Great Thou Art” was indeed one of the selections – though sung in English as a solo by Alun Davies, a local sheep farmer, and recorded whilst the rest of the choir had squeezed into our gegin (kitchen) for lunch.

 But the middle version of the song, an amateur recording of the annual concert in 2010 of Cor Meibion Llanelli captures the real emotional impact of what I heard, for the first time, in our living room all those years ago.
 It still makes the hairs on the back on my neck stand up, even just typing this.
 Great emotional power.

-Sadly some members of the choir felt that the singing and recording on the day weren’t up to scratch, so the triptych never materialised, and was restricted to the DVD Rom and a bird song CD, but Fiona was able to burn a few copies for those members of the choir who valued it.
+Sadly some members of the choir felt that the singing and recording, as captured by Meic on the day, weren’t up to the highest standard, so the plan was dropped, the triptych never materialised, and was restricted to the DVD Rom and a bird song CD.
+However Fiona was able to burn a few copies for those several members of the choir who still valued it.
 It’s great to see though that they went on to record a CD of their own in 2013.